xcube-dev/xcube-smos/docs/guide.md

 * `"mldataset:zarr:smos"` - represent data as a multi-resolution datacube
    including all observations in the given time range including 5 spatial resolution levels;
-* `"dsiter:zarr:smos"` - represent data as an iterator providing datasets for all the observations in the given time range at a fixed spatial resolution.
+* `"smosdsiter:zarr:smos"` - represent data as an iterator providing datasets for all the observations in the given time range at a fixed spatial resolution.